-Introduction to Medical Microbiology (10 credits)
+Introduction to Medical Microbiology

-To define the basic mechanisms and concepts underpinning medical microbiology.
+You'll define the basic mechanisms and concepts underpinning medical microbiology.

-Immunity and the Immune System (10 credits)
+Immunity and the Immune System

-To define the basic mechanisms and concepts underpinning the science of immunology.
+This module will establish the basic mechanisms and concepts underpinning the science of immunology.

-Bacterial Pathogenesis and Infections (20 credits)
+Baterial Pathogenesis and Infections

-Viral Pathogenesis and Infections (20 credits)
+Viral Pathogenesis and Infections

-Innate Immune Recognition (20 credits)
+Innate Immune Recognition

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.